 - For cancers where Stage III vs. Stage IV survival differs the most, Stage IV reductions were dramatic (esophageal 57.1%, colorectal 34.4% in incident rounds).

-- The Galleri test is additive, not a replacement for standard screening.
-A positive result triggers a diagnostic workup, not a diagnosis.
+- The Galleri test adds to standard screening rather than replacing it.
+A positive result triggers a diagnostic workup rather than a diagnosis.

-- Mortality data is several years away; this trial measured stage shift, not deaths prevented.
+- Mortality data is several years away; this trial measured the change in stage rather than deaths prevented.

 - Reasonable to consider for adults 50+ with elevated cancer risk who want maximally proactive screening and can absorb the out-of-pocket cost.
 Not recommended for under-21, pregnancy, or active cancer treatment.